gcfrench/code_club/tidytuesday/2019-41 powerlifting/powerlifting.md

 This week I thought I would explore the use of gganimate package to animate a ggplot graph.
-Connor Rothschild's, a undergraduate at Rice University has created an excellent [TidyTuesday submission](https://connorrothschild.github.io/tidytuesday/2019-10-08/index), producing an animated line graph showing the differences between men and women's heaviest list.
+Connor Rothschild's, a undergraduate at Rice University, has created an excellent [TidyTuesday submission](https://connorrothschild.github.io/tidytuesday/2019-10-08/index), producing an animated line graph showing the differences between men and women's heaviest lifts.
 This used both the [ggplot2](https://ggplot2.tidyverse.org/) and [gganimate](https://gganimate.com) package so I thought I would work through his code to start to understand how to apply animation to a ggplot.

 ``` r
 library(tidyverse)